pkostelnik/hypervlab/README.md

 |$ParentPath = ""|where to find your prepared Windows Server vhdx file |
 |$VMList = ""| all of your VM machines list|
 |$VM = ""| temporary variable for vm creation|

+The Preparation script is easy to enhance for more then the predefined number of VM's.
+In the same way you can also add your ISO Files for the staging.